geonsangyoo/execute-safetensors-from-local/README.md

 - Type your message and press Enter to chat
 - Type 'quit', 'exit', or 'q' to end the session

-Note: Make sure to download the GSAI-ML/LLaDA-8B-Instruct model before running.
+Note: Make sure you have the GSAI-ML/LLaDA-8B-Instruct model available before running.
 The model will be loaded in bfloat16 precision.